HC Bloemendaal

-Hockey Club Bloemendaal ([ˈblumə(n)daːl]), commonly known as Bloemendaal, is a Dutch field hockey club based in Bloemendaal, North Holland.
+Hockey Club Bloemendaal ([ˈblumə(n)daːl]), commonly known as Bloemendaal, is a Dutch professional field hockey club based in Bloemendaal, North Holland.
 It was established on 26 April 1895, and is one of the oldest field hockey clubs in the Netherlands.
 Originally, the club also played bandy.
 HC Bloemendaal is one of the most successful clubs in the Netherlands, with the men's team competing for the title in the highest league ("Hoofdklasse") nearly every year.